nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 * A simple syslog server can be setup in windows or Debian based system as shown in [this]() blogpost

 ## Python code to send logs to Syslog server
-* Just like StreamHandler sends logs to console and FileHandler sends logs to files, SysLogHandler can be used to send logs to syslog server
+* SysLogHandler of python logging module can be used to send logs to syslog server

 ```py
 import logging